Thomas Maheras

-Thomas G. Maheras is a managing partner of Tegean Capital Management, LLC, a New York-based hedge fund founded in 2008.
+Thomas (Tom) G. Maheras is an American finance executive that is currently a managing partner of Tegean Capital Management, LLC, a New York-based hedge fund.

-Previously, Mr. Maheras was Chairman and Co-Chief Executive Officer of Citi Markets and Banking (CMB), the investment banking division of Citigroup Inc. Prior to that, from 2004–2006, he was the head of Global Capital Markets at Citigroup.
-Mr. Maheras was the head of global fixed income for Salomon Brothers when it was acquired by Travelers Group in 1997, and remained in the same role through the merger of Travelers and Citicorp in 1998.
+Maheras became a figure of some controversy during the 2008 financial crisis, while being Co-Chief Executive Officer of Citigroup having a chummy relationship with Citi's risk managers as part of the problem that allowed for mortgage bond related risks to accumulate.

+Early life and education

+Maheras was born in Chicago, Illinois, and received his Bachelor of Business Administration in Finance from the University of Notre Dame.

+Career

-Mr. Maheras joined the high-yield desk at Salomon Brothers in 1984, shortly after graduating from Notre Dame.
+Maheras joined the high-yield desk at Salomon Brothers in 1984, shortly after graduating from Notre Dame.
 He ran the desk from 1989–1994, when he was asked to oversee the mortgage securities division.
 He became the head of the global fixed-income department in 1996.
-Mr. Maheras was widely credited with turning around Salomon's money-losing mortgage securities operation and became “one of the top two or three high-yield bond traders in all of Wall Street.
+Maheras was widely credited with turning around Salomon's money-losing mortgage securities operation and became “one of the top two or three high-yield bond traders in all of Wall Street.

 He was thought to be in a position to eventually lead the firm before its merger with Smith Barney.

+Maheras became head of global fixed income for Salomon Brothers when it was acquired by Travelers Group in 1997, and remained in the same role through the merger of Travelers and Citicorp in 1998.

+From 2004–2006, he was the head of Global Capital Markets at Citigroup.
+He then became Chairman and Co-Chief Executive Officer of Citi Markets and Banking (CMB), the investment banking division of Citigroup Inc..